nyu-acsys/drift/artifact.md

 # Artifact for "Abstract Interpretation of Temporal Safety Effects of Higher Order Programs"

-This artifact includes the complete source code and all necessary materials to run the experiments and reproduce the results presented in Table 1 (Section 8) and Table 2 (Appendix).
+This artifact includes the complete source code and all necessary materials to run the experiments and reproduce the results presented in Table 1 (Section 8).

 We claim the available and reusable badges for `evDrift`.

+## Hardware requirements
+ Docker-capable host with at least 4GB of RAM and 20GB of available space.

 ## Getting started